OctopusDeploy/docs/docs/administration/authentication/authentication-providers/active-directory-authentication.md

 ![](ad-integrated.png)

-This will instruct the Octopus server to issue a browser challenge.
+This will instruct the Octopus Server to issue a browser challenge.
 If you are signed in on Windows, your Windows credentials will be automatically used to sign you in.

 By default, Octopus issues an NTLM challenge to the browser, but you can configure Octopus to use other authentication schemes using the command line: